Quick tools for school, health, and money decisions.

 What the result means

 The number is most useful as a comparison between walking sessions or as a rough contribution to your daily calorie balance.
+It should not be treated as calories you must eat back exactly.

 Trust note